 All learning activities within class are planned at an appropriate level, so that all children are able to access the learning according to their specific needs.
 The class teacher and SENCO will discuss a child’s needs and what support will be appropriate.
-There may be a Teaching Assistant (TA) working with your child, either individually or within a small group.
-Children with SEND will have access to the appropriate resources needed in order to help them make progress.
+Children with SEND will have access to the appropriate resources needed in order to support them and help them make progress.

 6. What is a Pupil Passport meeting?
 How will I know how my child is doing?
 How will you help me to support my child’s learning?
 How will my child be able to contribute their views?

-A Pupil Passport meeting is a meeting which is held termly, where the child, parent(s) and class teacher meet together.
+A Pupil Passport meeting is a termly meeting, where the child, parent(s)/carer(s) and class teacher meet together.
 Where appropriate, the SENCO may also attend the meeting.
-Strengths, areas for development, progress and targets are discussed and where previous targets have been set, these are reviewed.
+Strengths, areas for development, progress and targets are discussed.
 All support, including targets, are detailed on a child’s Pupil Passport.
 During these meetings you will be informed about how your child is doing and your child will be able to contribute their own views.
-Feedback is sought from parents, the child and all staff involved in working with them.
+Feedback is sought from parents, the child and staff involved in working with them.
 We can offer advice and practical ways that you can help to support your child at home.
-If your child has an Education Health Care plan there will be formal meetings to discuss your child’s progress and a report will be written annually.
-You are welcome to make an appointment to meet with either your child’s class teacher or the SENCO, at any time throughout the year.
+If your child has an EHC plan there will be formal meetings to discuss your child’s progress and a report will be written annually.

 7. How do we assess if our SEND support has had a positive impact?

-The SENCO and SLT will continue to monitor and assess progress.
+The SENCO monitors and assesses progress.
 If your child is making progress against their individual targets and/or national/age expected levels and the gap is narrowing between them and their peers, this will indicate that the differentiation has had a positive impact.
 We track children’s progress from entry at Year R through to Year 6 and analyse children’s progress in learning against national and age-related expectations.
 Please do ask us if you require any further details.
-Pupil progress meetings are held termly between each class teacher and the head teacher to discuss the progress that all children in the school are making.
-This includes both academic and social progress.

 8. What specialist services and expertise are available or accessed by the school?